 Any original item made of metal such as sculpture, tin punch, engraved metal, and jewelry.
 Items intended for industrial use (as tools and/or shop items) are not considered part of this Visual Arts project and are not eligible for entry.
-Metal items that have been partially or totally created through the use of laser cutting programs/devices should be entered in Computer-Generated Art.
+Metal items that have been partially or totally created using laser cutting programs/devices should be entered in Computer-Generated Art.